 Leaders have a lot of power and influence.
 And people follow the example of what leaders do more so than what they say.
 That’s why it’s important to cast the right shadow of leadership.

-Indra Nooyi, Chairman and CEO of PepsiCo, shows the impact great leaders truly have – things like creating a vision, having courage of your convictions, and unleashing the power of your people.
+Indra Nooyi, Former Chairman and CEO of PepsiCo, shows the impact great leaders truly have – things like creating a vision, having courage of your convictions, and unleashing the power of your people.

 But do you know how she navigated the challenges she faced as CEO?
 Indra opened up about her life and leadership journey during an interview on a recent oGoLead podcast.

 Indra’s success is rooted in the way she leads.
 Learning from her example can help anyone become a leader people are excited to follow.

 Creating a vision

 When taking on a new role, it’s important to create a vision and share it with those you lead.
 After all, it’s a lot easier to get somewhere if you know where you’re headed.
 This is exactly what Indra did when she transitioned from CFO to CEO of PepsiCo.

 Despite Indra’s track record as an amazing functional leader, she was still nervous about taking on the top position at PepsiCo.